A topic from the subject of Titration in Chemistry.

 Procedure:

-2. Pipette 25 mL of unknown HCl solution into a clean beaker.
+2. Pipette 25.00 mL of the unknown HCl solution into a clean beaker.

-6. Observe the color change of the indicator.
-The endpoint is reached when the solution turns a faint pink color that persists for at least 30 seconds.
+7. The endpoint is reached when a single drop of NaOH causes a faint pink color that persists for at least 30 seconds.

 Key Procedures:

-• Accurate measurement of volumes using the burette and pipette is crucial.
+• Accurate measurement of volumes using the burette and pipette is crucial for precise results.
+Read the meniscus at eye level.

-• Swirling the beaker ensures thorough mixing and promotes a faster reaction.
+• Swirling the beaker ensures thorough mixing and a more accurate endpoint determination.

-• The endpoint is visually determined based on the color change of the indicator.
+• The endpoint is visually determined based on the persistent color change of the indicator.
+The color change should be faint and should not disappear quickly upon swirling.

 Significance:

-Titration is a fundamental technique in chemistry used to determine the concentration of an unknown solution by neutralizing it with a solution of known concentration.
+Titration is a fundamental technique in chemistry used to determine the concentration of an unknown solution by neutralizing it with a solution of known concentration (a standard solution).
 This experiment demonstrates the basic principles of titration, including:

-• The use of indicators to signal the endpoint of a reaction
+• The use of indicators to signal the endpoint of a neutralization reaction.

 Share on: